roryp/azure-java-inference-demo/README.md

 ## Prerequisites

-- Java Development Kit (JDK) 8 or later
+- Java Development Kit (JDK) 21 or later
 - Maven
-- Azure OpenAI account with an endpoint and API key
+- Azure OpenAI account with an inference endpoint and API key

 ## Setup